zappee/signal-trading/technical-analysis-api/README.md

 # API provides data for technical analysis

 ## 1) Overview
-This API exports data to CVS file based on the given criterias.
+This API exports data to the CVS file based on the given criteria.
 The exported data can be used to generated different charts in Microsoft Excel.

 ## 2) Database configuration (PostgreSQL)